liubin/docs.hyper.sh-hyperform/GettingStarted/first_project_stack_wordpress.md

 # Deploy Stack 'wordpress'

-We will deploy a Wordpress+MySQL stack with ELB/ASG/Volume/Secrets, which is much more complicate than stack 'nginx'.
+Now let's deploy a Wordpress+MySQL stack with ELB/ASG/Volume/Secrets, which is much more complicate than stack 'nginx'.

 ## Prepare